 Does the youth have a child in foster care who they are having difficulty getting information about or visiting?

 Determine whether the visits are supervised or unsupervised.
-If they are unsupervised, help the youth figure out a safe location for visiting or whether it is possible to visit with the child at the foster home, or whether there can be video contact.
+If they are unsupervised, help the youth figure out a safe location for visiting, or whether it is possible to visit with the child at the foster home, or whether there can be video contact.
 If visits are supervised, help the youth figure out whether the foster parent or a family member can supervise the visits in a safe location or in the foster home.
 If they have a child in care with a relative, this should be something that the agency is able to determine quickly, in order to resume or continue regular visitation.
 If in-person visitation is not an option during this time, ensure a plan is in place for virtual visitation and ongoing contact.
 If you have difficulty getting an answer from the social worker, elevate any ongoing issue to the DCF Supervisor, Area Program Manager (APM), or Area Director (AD).

 II.
 Advocacy Strategies: Release from Congregate Care